Auto Checks: Azure

 How to activate Auto Checks for Azure in Kertos?

-You must have admin rights in your Azure Cloud environment to complete the setup.
+⚠️ Admin rights in your Azure Cloud environment are mandatory.

-Without sufficient permissions, you won’t be able to assign the necessary roles, enable APIs, or create service accounts.
+Without them, you won’t be able to assign the necessary roles, enable required APIs, or create service accounts.

 - Click Save

-- Click Start Sync to begin a discovery run
+- Click Start Sync to run Auto Checks on your cloud environment

 What Are the Azure Auto Checks Based On?